 Ah, the First Time.
 Everyone remembers their first time.
 And after many years of flirtation and "everything but," last night was JV's.

 Garmin have finally managed to break their cherry to win a stage at the Tour.
 Now that the hoodoo has been cleared, I'm expecting multiple wins throughout the race, with Tyler Farrar being first cab off the rank tonight with the Stage 3 Bunch Sprint.

-I can't wait to see what happens next in this race - the Teams TT is on tonight, and consequently there are a bunch of teams who are riding for a chance to hold the yellow jersey.
+So I'm back after a 2 night lay-off with a bit of a 'lergy-talk about bad timing!
+Last night sounded like a brilliant finale (although Gilbert winning is hardly a surprise).
+I can't wait to see what happens next in this race - the Team Time Trial is on tonight, and consequently there are a bunch of teams who are riding for a chance to hold the yellow jersey.
 Gilbert holding on by 3s over Cadel, and 6s over at least one bloke from every other team that can put together a decent TT means that the boys will be putting it all on the line in the hope of holding the yellow jersey at the end of the day.

+Contingencies & Champions.
 The world road champs were held in Australia for the first time ever, and by lucky happenstance we had an Australian defending champion going into the race (Cadel Evans), and an Australian bronze medallist coming out of the race (Allan "Alby" Davis).

 Consistent Aggression.
 I'm in Ipswich, southeast England, and have finally found time to get finger to keyboard (what is the modern equivalent of "pen to paper"?) to scribble (again-what's the digital version of scribbling?-such important questions on this blog!) down a little of what's been going on.

 The finale of the Eneco Tour was a time trial, and as hoped, our man Svein defended brilliantly, winding up fifth overall for the race.